oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

 vi is a modal editor, there are two modes, navigating around (done using the cursor keys on your keyboard) and editing

-To edit navigate to the place you want to change, the `x` key on the keyboard will delete the character under the cursor, and the `i` key will switch to editing mode and start to insert in front of the cursor (you can use delete etc.) To switch back to the navigation mode then press the `Escape` key on your keyboard.
+To edit navigate to the place you want to change using the keyboard arrows,

+  **x** key on the keyboard will delete the character under the cursor

+  **i** key will switch to editing mode and start to insert in front of the cursor (you can use delete etc.)

+  To switch back to the navigation mode then press the **Escape** key on your keyboard.

-When you have finished changing the file then press the `Escape` key on your keyboard then press `ZZ` (that's capital Z twice) to save the file and exit
+When you have finished changing the file then press the **Escape** key on your keyboard then press **ZZ** (that's capital Z twice) to save the file and exit

 For more details on vi there is a [guide here](http://heather.cs.ucdavis.edu/~matloff/UnixAndC/Editors/ViIntro.html)